bookofproofs/bookofproofs.github.io/_sources/history/16th-century/allen.md

 * Allen became a friend of Henry Percy, ninth earl of Northumberland, in the early 1580s.
 * He had held them so long that he could not identify them and left it to Allen to do so.
 * Allen made many visits to Syon House during the years that Harriot lived and worked there.
-* How closely he was involved in this Plot to blow up Parliament is unclear but certainly his relative Thomas Percy was one of the four main conspirators.
 * Harriot was held on suspicion of being involved in the Plot and imprisoned for a short while, but Allen appears to have avoided the problems of some of his friends.
 * However, Allen needed a new patron, particularly to help him fund the building of his library, and he turned to Sir John Scudamore of Holme Lacy, Herefordshire, whom he already knew through Henry Percy.
 * Allen drew up his will in January 1629 when he was 88 years old.